ContinuumDAO/ctmdao-docs/ContinuumDAO/RunningInstructions/NodeRunningInstruction.md

 4. **Download the Docker Installation File**

 EITHER
-<a href="/_media/docker-compose_server.yml">Right-Click and Save-As to Download </a> and then copy to the distributed-auth folder on the node using scp, or 'copy link address' as follows:
+<a href="/_media/docker-compose_server.yml">Right-Click and Save-As to Download </a> and then copy to the distributed-auth folder on the node using scp, or using the 'copy link address', download it as follows:

 ```console
 wget <link address>